University of Utah Health Clinical Nurse Coordinator in SALT LAKE CITY, Utah

 - This position involves intensive work that may exert up to 100 pounds and may consistently require lifting, carrying, pushing, pulling or otherwise moving objects, such as medical equipment, or patients while providing medical care.
 Workers in this position may be exposed to infectious diseases and may be required to function around prisoners or behavioral health patients.

-Carrying, Climbing, Color Determination, Far Vision, Lifting, Listening, Near Vision, Pulling and/or Pushing, Reaching, Sitting, Speaking, Standing, Walking
+Carrying, Climbing, Color Determination, Crawling, Far Vision, Lifting, Listening, Manual Dexterity, Near Vision, Non Indicated, Pulling and/or Pushing, Reaching, Sitting, Speaking, Standing, Stooping and Crouching, Tasting or Smelling, Walking

 Employment Type Full-Time